Huītzilōpōchtli: Iconography

 In art and iconography, Huitzilopochtli could be represented either as a hummingbird or as an anthropomorphic figure with just the feathers of such on his head and left leg, a black face, and holding a scepter shaped like a snake and a mirror.
 According to the Florentine Codex, Huitzilopochtli's body was painted blue.
 In the great temple his statue was decorated with cloth, feathers, gold, and jewels, and was hidden behind a curtain to give it more reverence and veneration.
 Another variation lists him having a face that was marked with yellow and blue stripes and he carries around the fire serpent Xiuhcoatl with him.
 According to legend, the statue was supposed to be destroyed by the soldier Gil González de Benavides, but it was rescued by a man called Tlatolatl.
 The statue appeared some years later during an investigation by Bishop Zummáraga in the 1530s, only to be lost again.
 There is speculation that the statue still exists in a cave somewhere in the Anahuac Valley.

 He always had a blue-green hummingbird helmet in any of the depictions found.
 In fact, his hummingbird helmet was the one item that consistently defined him as Huitzilopochtli, the sun god, in artistic renderings.
-He is usually depicted as holding a shield adorned with balls of eagle feathers, an homage to his mother and the story of his birth.
-He also holds the blue snake, Xiuhcoatl, in his hand in the form of an atlatl, or spear thrower.
+He is usually depicted as holding a shield adorned with balls of eagle feathers, a homage to his mother and the story of his birth.
+He also holds the blue snake, Xiuhcoatl, in his hand in the form of an atlatl.